Cutting carbon together, sector by sector

 You may also be interested in

-Our ambition is to become a net-zero emissions energy business by 2050 or sooner, in step with society.
-Our business plans need to change to make this happen.
-Find out what we’re doing.
+Shell’s target is to become a net-zero emissions energy business by 2050, in step with society.

 An interview with Ben van Beurden on reshaping Shell into the energy business of the future.